mppmu/BoostFractor.jl/docs/src/3d_algorithms.md

 ## Transformer
 Apply transfer matrices to match modes between different regions.
 The transfer matrices for reflection/transmission are directly calculated using the permittivities.
 Therefore, there is no need to set the reflection coefficients anymore.
+Note: epsilon = NaN in initialization to match behavior of cheerleader.
+However epsilon is still set in the code, so if you want to consider something other than a mirror, you can.

 Arguments:
 * `bdry`:           SetupBoundaries object, containing all relevant geometrical information (disk positions, epsilon, etc).